 Jackets: What Type Should I Buy for My Body Shape?

-Author: Stylist and brand team at Tellar
+Author: Stylist at TellarDate: 2025

 When it comes to jackets, a poor fit can undermine even the most premium design.
 Choosing the right jacket isn’t just about style—it’s a technical consideration of structure, proportion, fabric behaviour, and cut.
 For consumers looking to invest in wardrobe pieces that complement their frame and fit properly without trial and error, understanding body shape is key.
-At Tellar.co.uk, we match your exact measurements to 1,500+ brands to help you find your correct size instantly—removing the guesswork from outerwear shopping.
+At tellar.co.uk, we match your exact measurements to 1,500+ brands to help you find your correct size instantly—removing the guesswork from outerwear shopping.

 This guide outlines the most effective jacket styles per body shape, technical considerations when selecting structure and fabric, and how Tellar.co.uk helps you navigate sizing inconsistencies between brands with real-time precision.